Conflux-Chain/conflux-documentation/docs/core/learn/core-space-basics/internal-contracts/staking.md

 At a high level, Conflux implements a built-in **Staking** contract to record the staking information of all accounts, for both normal addresses and smart contracts.
 By sending a transaction to this contract, users (both external users and smart contracts) can deposit/withdraw funds, which is also called stakes in the contract.

+## Deposit and Withdraw

 A user (or a contract) can deposit balance for staking by calling `deposit(uint amount)` and then `amount` Drip will be moved from its `balance` to `stakingBalance`.
-Notice that this function is non-payable, the user only needs to specify the amount to be staked without transferring any funds to internal contract and the minimum deposit amount is `1 CFX`.
+Notice that this function is non-payable, the user only needs to specify the amount to be staked without transferring any funds to internal contract and the **minimum deposit amount is 1 CFX**.

 The user can also withdraw balance by `withdraw(uint amount)`.
 The caller can call this function to withdraw some tokens from the Conflux Internal Staking Contract.
 The staking capital will be transferred to the user's balance in time.

 ## Locking and Vote Power

 By locking the staking balance, the user can obtain *vote power* for further on-chain governance.
 With function `voteLock(uint amount, uint unlock_block_number)`, the account makes a promise that "My `stakingBalance` will always have at least `amount` Drip before the block with block number `unlock_block_number`".
 The account can make multiple promises, like "I will always at least 10 CFX in this year, and then always stake at least 5 CFX in the next year."  **Once the promise has been made, there is no way to cancel it!** But the account can overwrite old promise by locking more balance.
 Whenever the account tries to withdraw `stakingBalance`, the internal contract will check whether the rest balance matches the locking promise.